monarchs-ice/monarchs/docs/source/model_setup_reference.rst

     lat_bounds : str, optional
         Default ``False``.

-        Toggle whether to constrain the input met data file to lat/long bounds specified by a Digital Elevation Map (DEM) or not.
+        Toggle whether to constrain the input met data file to lat/long bounds specified by a digital elevation model (DEM) or not.
 If set to ``'dem'``, then the model grid and input meteorological data are constrained to the lat/long of the DEM, i.e. the data from the met data netCDF is matched/regridded to the DEM, accounting for changes in e.g. the coordinate reference systems between the two.